spatialthoughts/qgis-tutorials/source/docs/3/nearest_neighbor_analysis.rst

   .. image:: /static/3/nearest_neighbor_analysis/images/07.png
      :align: center

 8. In the :guilabel:`Remove Null Geometries` dialog box, Select ``earthquakes-2021-11-25_13-39-30_+0530`` as the :guilabel:`Input layer` and check the :guilabel:`Also remove empty geometries`.
-So both the invalid and empty geometry records will be removed.
 Click :guilabel:`Run`.
 Once the processing finishes, click :guilabel:`Close`.

   .. image:: /static/3/nearest_neighbor_analysis/images/08.png
      :align: center

 9. A new layer ``Non null geometries`` will be added to the :guilabel:`Layers` panel.
-Open the Attribute table by clicking the :guilabel:`Open Attribute Tabel` icon in :guilabel:`Toolbar`.
-For analysis we will use this layer instead of the original layer ``earthquakes-2021-11-25_13-39-30_+0530``.
+For analysis we will use this layer instead of the original layer.
 Un-check the ``earthquakes-2021-11-25_13-39-30_+0530`` layer in the :guilabel:`Layers` panel to hide it.
+Select the ``Non null geometries`` layer and click the :guilabel:`Open Attribute Table` button from the :guilabel:`Attributes Toolbar`.

   .. image:: /static/3/nearest_neighbor_analysis/images/09.png
      :align: center

-10. Now you can see only ``2578`` Features are there, as the invalid and null geometries were removed.
+10. You will see a lower count for total features as all rows with empty latitude and longitude values were removed.
 Close the attribute table.

   .. image:: /static/3/nearest_neighbor_analysis/images/10.png
      :align: center